Translated from the original Bengali by

 The old man’s daughter would forever be busy with housework.
-His son-in-law made earthen lamps, which he ferried to the town in a boat.
+His son-in-law made earthen lamps, which he ferried to the town.

 Just like he didn’t understand that times had changed, the old man seemed oblivious to the fact that his granddaughter was now a girl of sixteen.

-Sitting under a tree, as the old man guarded the vegetable patch, often slipping into drowsiness, his granddaughter would come and put her arms around his neck from behind.
-This delighted even the bones of the old man’s chest.
+Sitting under a tree, as the old man guarded the vegetable patch, often dozing off, his granddaughter would come and put her arms around his neck from behind.
+This made the old man very happy.
 He would say, “What is it, Dadi, what do you want?”

-The granddaughter said, “Make me a doll; I will play with it.”
+The granddaughter would say, “Make me a doll; I will play with it.”

-The old man asked, “Now, why would you like my doll?”
+The old man would ask, “Now, why would you like my doll?”

-“Does anyone make better dolls than you?” replied the granddaughter.
+“Does anyone make better dolls than you?” the granddaughter would reply.

 After countless rounds of this same argument, the old man would take out his raw materials from his cloth bag and fix his thick, round glasses to his eyes.

-To his granddaughter he said, “But, Dadi, the crow would eat up the corn.”
+To his granddaughter he would say, “But, Dadi, the crow would eat up the corn.”

-She replied, “Dada, I shall chase the crow away.”
+She would reply, “Dada, I shall chase the crow away.”

-The days went by; the sound of oxen drawing water from the well reached them; the granddaughter chased the crows away, and the old man made dolls.
+The days went by like this; the sound of oxen drawing water from the well reached them; the granddaughter chased the crows away, and the old man made dolls.

-Today, engrossed in his doll making, the old man didn’t realize his daughter was approaching him from behind, flailing her arms.
+Today, engrossed in his doll making, the old man didn’t realise his daughter was approaching him from behind, flailing her arms.

-On reaching him as she called out, he just pulled off his glasses and kept staring at her like a silly child.
+As she called out to him, he took off his glasses and kept staring at her like an innocent child.